BITSS-OPA/opa-deworming/code/05_final_opa.md

 $E_t$ represents the treatment effect on welfare, so it implicitly takes into consideration the life cycle profile of wages, economywide growth, etc.

 We estimate treatment effects on total welfare by round.
 KLPS2 captures effects after 10 years; KLPS3 captures the effects after 15 years; and KLPS4 after 20 years.
-We will need to make assumptions about welfare gains from deworming after 20 years
+We will need to make assumptions about welfare gains from deworming after 20 years.

 @klps4 assumes that the effect on welfare identified 20 years after the intervention persists through one's working life[^8].